 While in the Roussillon harvesting fruit in 2010, a close friend invited Zé, an accomplished musician, to come play guitar for some winemakers.
 Among them was Manuel Di Vecchi Staraz, an Italian transplant who years earlier had set up a small estate in Banyuls.
-Upon discovering Zé's distaste for wine, Manuel insisted Zé try the natural wines he produced and enjoyed drinking.
+Upon discovering Zé's distaste for wine, Manuel insisted Zé try the natural wines he produced.
 It was an instant revelation and the beginning of a great friendship.

 More than an expression of grape, soil or place, La Cave des Nomades encompasses a fictional universe where each wine tells a story: "It comes from a constant need to travel.
 I always felt the need to move from place to place.
 So when I decided to stay in Banyuls, I needed my imagination to travel.
 So the cellar is home, but from there I can go wherever my inspiration takes me."